sinc-lab/ET-Pfam/README.md

 # ET-Pfam: Ensemble transfer learning for protein family prediction

 This repository contains the data and source code for the manuscript *ET-Pfam: Ensemble transfer learning for protein family prediction*, by S. Escudero, S. A. Duarte, R. Vitale, E. Fenoy, L.A.
 Bugnon, D.H.
-Milone and G. Stegmayer, 2025 [preprint](add_link_here).
+Milone and G. Stegmayer, 2025.
 Research Institute for Signals, Systems and Computational Intelligence, [sinc(i)](https://sinc.unl.edu.ar/).

 ![ET-Pfam](ET-Pfam.png)